 - A. Is tabular material in suitable form and is it an essential part of the paper? - B. Tables are expensive to print.
 If the information can be presented as effectively in the text, it should appear there, or be presented as a graph. - C. Scan tables closely for irrelevant or unnecessary data. - D. Check whatever computations you can conveniently handle.
-While the author is responsible for the accuracy of all figures and computations, errors do occur, and any the reviewer can detect will prevent later embarrassment. - E. Make sure that active ingredients and chemical names are clearly specified.
+While the author is responsible for the accuracy of all figures and computations, errors do occur, and any the reviewer can detect will prevent later embarrassment.

+- E. Make sure that active ingredients and chemical names are clearly specified.
 There should be no ambiguity in denoting the composition of mixtures and solutions. - IV.
-Please check the literature citations if at all possible.
-Mark with a check those which are accurate, and indicate corrections for those that are not accurate.
-The form of the citations should follow PHYTOPATHOLOGY style.
-The author should be cognizant of published information which bears directly on his subject.
-While literature citations should include only those related to the subject, pertinent citations should not be omitted.
-Please check to see that all literature citations in the text (and only these) are listed in LITERATURE CITED. - V. Illustrations: Are illustrations satisfactory?
+Literature Citations: Reviewers are no longer asked to check the accuracy of literature citations.
+Please check to see that all literature citations in the text (and only these) are listed in LITERATURE CITED.
+If, in looking over the citations, you detect errors, please call these to the author's attention.

+V. Illustrations: Are illustrations satisfactory?
 Illustrative material that is not clear or that does not aid materially in the presentation of the results should be noted."